AdvancedPhotonSource/cohere/docs/source/for_developers.rst

 Pre-requisites
 ++++++++++++++
-After activating conda environment install the packages/libraries listed below.
+After activating conda environment install the packages/libraries that you wish to use.
-    - conda install tifffile -c conda-forge
-    - if running AutoAlien1 algorithm during standard preprocessing: conda install scikit-learn -c conda-forge
-    - if using Initial AI guess: conda install tensorflow -c conda-forge
     - if using cupy library: conda install cupy -c conda-forge
     - if using arrayfire: pip install arrayfire, install arrayfire library according to https://github.com/arrayfire/arrayfire-python/blob/master/README.md
 Other packages have to be installed if running with cohere-ui package.
 Refer to :ref:`use` page, section "Installing Scripts".